hellathuy/HackerRank/README.md

-# HackerRank
+# programming_practice
-HackerRank Challenges solved
+a series of problems